Skip to content

 Hyperpigmentation stages with consistent use of Retinol

-But nothing this good comes without a catch, using retinol comes with a strict set of rules one needs to follow while applying it otherwise it can backfire!
+But nothing this good comes without a catch, using Retinol comes with a strict set of rules one needs to follow while applying it otherwise the ingredient can backfire!

-You can take maximum benefits out of Retinol by sticking to these tried & tested tips
+You can take maximum benefits out of Retinol by sticking to these tried and tested tips

 A girl with over flaky or over peeled skin due to exceeding the amount of retinol usage